 - Radios - Long-range wireless radios, Xbee modules

-The TS-ARM Development Kit for the TS-7300 Single Board Computer includes all equipment necessary to boot into the operating system of choice and start working.
+The TS-ARM Development Kit for the TS-7260 Single Board Computer includes all equipment necessary to boot into the operating system of choice and start working.
 The development kit is highly recommended for a quick start on application development.
 The TS-ARM Development Kit contains a 256 or 512 MB Flash drive (Compact Flash for 7200, USB thumbdrive for 7250 and 7260) which includes:

 - gcc 2.95.4 and gcc 3.0 compiler with full tool-chain

 - Build tools and source for JFFS/YAFFS file system in on-board NAND Flash.